Your Face Sounds Familiar (Philippine TV series): Format

-Format
+Your Face Sounds Familiar is part of the worldwide franchise that originated from the Spanish television series Tu cara me suena.
+Like in other franchises, the show features celebrity contestants (often four male, four female) who impersonate a different icon in popular culture each week and perform a signature song or dance routine well known by that particular icon.
+Icons are assigned by the "Iconizer", which assigns icons to the contestants, regardless of their age, race or gender.
+After all performances in a round, a celebrity jury of three ranks the contestants from 1 to 8, with their cumulative points being combined with points given by the performers amongst themselves to determine a weekly winner.
+In case of ties, the jury determines the winner by consensus.

+Until season 3, one round typically lasted one week, consisting of performances aired on Saturday and Sunday.
+In rounds airing during Holy Week, a "Duets" round may be conducted covering the Sunday episode, where the contestants are paired to perform duets while being scored individually.
+In season 4, the duration of each round was extended to two weeks, lasting for two consecutive weekends, with performances aired on both Saturday and Sunday.

-For 12 or 13 weeks, all the celebrity contestants (four male, four female, in some cases groups composed of individuals of either gender) competes for a cash prize.
-The contestant with the highest points per week is crowned the weekly winner, and wins the said cash prize.
-The top four (or more in case of ties) contestants will advance to the finale and competes for the public's votes, where the artist with the most votes will be declared the winner.
+At the end of each round, all points accumulated throughout the season are tallied.
+Until season 2, the final total points determined the finalists for the season, wherein the top four (or more in case of ties) contestants advanced to the finale and competed for the public's votes to become the winner.
+However, beginning in season 3, the points form one half of a composite score that determines the winner, with the other half coming from the public vote.

-Each contestant impersonates a different singer each week, and performs an iconic song and dance routine well known by that particular icon.
-The "Iconizer" assigns icons to the contestants and can assign any icon living or dead regardless of its age, race or gender.
-The contestants must press the "Iconizer" at the end of every Sunday episode, in which after pressing the red button, they reveal the icon they have to impersonate in the following week, and a playback of the song assigned to them being played afterwards.

-Following the end of the performances, the judges give 1-8 points to the contestants, afterwards, the contestants give 3 points to a contestant other than themself.

-However, in Season 3, the format for the finale was changed wherein all remaining contestants advanced to the finale and the winner was determined via a combination of votes cast by the public and the points accumulated by the contestant.

 Prizes

 The prize given to the weekly winner varied from season to season.
-In seasons 1 and 2, the weekly winner was given a trophy and a cash prize worth ₱100,000, half of which were donated to a charity chosen by the winner.
-In Season 3 the weekly winner was still given a trophy, however the cash prize was 50,000 pesos with none being donated to charity, likely due to the pandemic-induced restrictions at the time of the season.
+In seasons 1 and 2, the weekly winner was given a trophy and a cash prize worth ₱100,000, half of which was donated to a charity chosen by the winner.
+In Season 3 the weekly winner was still given a trophy, however the cash prize was reduced to 50,000 pesos with none being donated to charity, likely due to the pandemic-induced restrictions at the time of the season.

 The Grand Prize is usually composed of a cash prize, a house and lot, and additional prizes, such as tickets to a particular destination.
 However, the cash prize varied from season to season.
 In seasons 1–2, the cash prize was worth ₱2,000,000 pesos, with half being donated to the winner's charity of choice.
-In Season 3 the cash prize was ₱4,000,000.
+In Season 3, the cash prize was ₱4,000,000.
+In Season 4, the round prize for the winner was ₱50,000.